Jacobdye99/Character-Creator/README.md

 Use this section to include a brief code snippet of functionality that you are proud of and a brief description.

+This code determines which traits need to be randomized or not, it took me a while to figure it out but I was able to do it without using google

 ```
 function randomChar(i) {
     removeRace();